wentam/bottom-bracket/notes/misc.md

         * This means when you build your ahead-of-time language, you can simply just use it like a JIT language without modifications.
     * "lazy JIT" (compile at first function use): create your own with-macros macro that doesn't macroexpand the macro until it's used.
         * Optionally inline the macro instead
+    * macroexpansion = compilation, so any kind of JIT is possible by simply choosing when to macroexpand.
 * When trying to optimize codegen, I'd like to look at what existing compilers output for the same thing, but *don't* look at how they do it.
 I want to explore my own bottom-up way.
 Things like my allocate-register macro described here are a good example why.
 * the first optimizer worth implementing is probably a recursive inliner.
 Ideally this would be done at the IR level (by having an inliner macro that inputs IR and expands to IR with inlining done).
 * If an optimization can be done at the IR level, it should probably be done at the IR level (by having optimizer macros input IR and expand to IR with the optimization in place) rather than assembly or higher-level language.